 Here are the details

-To understand the mechanism behind the reduced injury risk, let’s first look at what happens to your body when running.
+To understand the reduced injury risk, let’s first look at what happens to your body when running.

 When running, your feet strike the ground with a force of impact two to three times your body weight—depending, mainly, on your running speed and training surface.

 And according to research that looked at the relationship between breathing and foot strikes, the impact forces are the highest when the foot strike coincidences with the onset of the exhalation.

 Why is this bad?

 When you breathe out, the diaphragm, and the surrounding muscles, especially your chest muscles, relax, resulting in less stability in the core.